jbshep/softeng21/ms/index.md

 * How well you curate issues and group them into a milestone.
 * How well you participate in evaluation of Pull Requests, and whether issues are closed using Pull Requests whenever the issue is resolved by merging code into the `main` branch.
 Issues should be automatically closed by the closing of a PR provided you properly reference the issue number in the body of the PR (see ["Closing issues using keywords"](https://help.github.com/en/articles/closing-issues-using-keywords))
 * How well you code.
 Did you close issues, and to what degree is your code *reliable* and *maintainable*?
 This includes the elimination of debugging code, junk files, etc.  Is your code easy to crash, or does it properly check inputs and preconditions?
-Does your code comply with PEP8 (hint: use the `pycodestyle` tool to check code for you)?
+Does your code comply with PEP8 (hint: use the `pycodestyle` tool or the `flake8` tool to check code for you)?

 Starting with milestone 3, you will also be judged on the presence of unit tests and the test coverage of your code base.